GongT/baobao/@idlebox/common/etc/common.api.md

 // @public
 export function assertNotNull<T>(val: T | null | undefined): T;

-// Warning: (ae-missing-release-tag) "assertSerializable" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "assertSerializable" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function assertSerializable(value: any): void;

-// Warning: (ae-missing-release-tag) "AsyncCallbackList" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "AsyncCallbackList" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export class AsyncCallbackList<Argument extends unknown[]> {